 Beware of the Train Toilets

-Pretty universally, British train loos are grim.
-Use them if you’re a desperado, but otherwise, they are not great.
+One thing you’ll learn fast about train travel in the UK is that train loos are grim.
+Use them if you’re desperate, but they are not great.
 Some trains (and some stations) don’t have a toilet at all!
-A few tips:
+Here are a few tips:

 - Don’t pick a seat near the bathroom (often a bit whiffy).

-- Don’t expect there to be any toilet paper or paper towels left, and soap is a luxury.
+- Don’t expect any toilet paper or paper towels left, and soap is a luxury.
 Carry your own wipes!

 - Don’t expect the floor to be anything other than vastly unsanitary – it’s not the fault of the staff, but some passengers behave very badly.